tgoulder4/stationspy/README.md

   });
 });
 ```
-_🌻 Note you must enter an event name of "journey" for journey updates, and "information" for information (error, cancellation etc.) updates._
+_**🌻 Note**: Date must be in the form YYYY-MM-DD, defaults to today.
+You must enter an event name of "journey" for journey updates, and "information" for information (error, cancellation etc.) updates._

 Example journey update:
 ```js